UW Law and the Military

 Admissions

-Admission into the University of Washington is a competitive process and applicants can apply after completing a bachelor’s degree (or its equivalent) and taking the Law School Admissions Test.
+Admission into the University of Washington is a competitive process and applicants can apply after completing a bachelor’s degree (or its equivalent) and taking the Law School Admissions Test (LSAT).
 Our Admissions team is available to answer any questions you have about the process.
-Be sure to visit the JD admissions site for additional information.
-If you are in the Seattle area, please stop by William H. Gates Hall to take a tour, sit in on a class and meet with current students including students with military service.
-See our planning a visit page for important information before you come.
+Be sure to visit J.D.
+Admissions for additional information, including the availability of tours and class visits.
+See the Connect with J.D.
+Admissions page for more information.

 Financing a Legal Education